 If the group makes the controlled group election, the election is generally binding on the combined group and the Department for a ten-year period, unless the group no longer has a filing requirement.
-For information on the controlled group election, see the instructions to Form 4R, Federal Taxable Income Reconciliation for Wisconsin Combined Groups.
+For information on the controlled group election, see the instructions for page one of the Form 6, Wisconsin Combined Corporation Franchise or Income Tax Return.
 How to Identify a "Unitary Business."
 If the commonly controlled group does not make the controlled group election, it uses the definition in sec.
 71.255(1)(n), Wis.
 Stats., and guidance provided in s.
 Tax 2.62, Wisconsin Administrative Code, to determine if corporations in the commonly controlled group are engaged in the same unitary business.
 The law provides the following: